approvals/Approvals.NodeJS/readme.md

 Approval Tests Library - Capturing Human Intelligence

-Learn more more about Approvals at [approvaltests.com](http://approvaltests.com)
+What is an approval test?
+Check out a brief [overview here](http://staxmanade.com/2015/01/approval-tests---overview/) or learn more more about Approvals at [approvaltests.com](http://approvaltests.com).

 ## Latest Builds